Logo

 When you enter your text, you will immediately be able to see how it will appear within the Pop Up.

-4. Then you need to make sure your Pop Up, or Exit Intent is linked to your Checkout by clicking on the toggle and moving it to the right.
+4. Then you need to make sure your Pop Up, or Exit Intent is linked to your Checkout by clicking on the toggle Link to Checkout.

 If you use the Pop Up for different purposes, for example, to drive traffic to an announcement, which we do not advise you to do, you can also link it to an alternative URL that will function as the destination page your users will be sent to after clicking the button.